SamHastings1066/SamHastings1066/README.md

 - 👋 Hi, I’m @SamHastings1066
 - 👀 I’m interested in data science, physics, dancehall and stand up comedy.
-- 🌱 I’m currently learning more abnout NLP, computer vision and building apps.
+- 🌱 I’m currently learning more abnout NLP, computer vision and building apps (mainly with Streamlit).
 - 💞️ I’m looking to collaborate with anyone interesting in building proof of concept apps to help people.
 - 📫 How to reach me samhastingsis@gmail.com